microsoft/DMTK/README.md

 # Updates
 ## 2016-10-17
 * [LightGBM](https://github.com/Microsoft/lightGBM) has been released. which is a fast, distributed, high performance gradient boosting (GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for ranking, classification and many other machine learning tasks.

+## 2016-09-12
+* A talk on the latest updates of DMTK is presented on [GTC China](http://www.gputechconf.cn/page/home.html).
+We also described the latest research work from our team, including the lightRNN(to be appeared in NIPS2016) and [DC-ASGD](https://arxiv.org/abs/1609.08326).

 ## 2016-07-05
 * Multiverso has been upgrade to new API.[Overview](https://github.com/Microsoft/multiverso/wiki/Overview)